Loads for most FEA problems are just good guesses. Here's how to stop relying on guessing.

 This solution combines large-scale motion and stress analysis.
 It uses nonlinear time-dependent FEA to account for changes in the model's inertia, shape, and material behavior as it moves or is struck.
 There is no need to calculate or approximate loads because the forces and moments are balanced according to Newton's laws of motion.

+This multiphysics simulation of a common singlepole residential circuit breaker combines electrostatic, transient heat transfer, and motion to determine performance characteristics such as trip time.
+The software simulates a voltage overload which heats and deforms a bimetallic strip that trips the mechanism to break the circuit.
 For instance, it can be difficult to know the area of possible contact in assemblies, or the contact area may change over time.
 In such a scenario, it's nearly impossible to determine the loads or constraints that accurately represent the effect of touching parts.
 But when motion is combined with FEA, designers can simply model actual parts and let the software calculate contact loads.

 Like basic FEA, MES provides as much flexibility as possible to help users apply known loads and constraints in ways that make sense.
 For example, it can apply point, surface, edge, and body loads.
 But you only define what you know.
 It's no longer necessary to guess when defining FEA inputs.